Financial Aid

 What’s an FSA ID?

 The FSA ID is a username and password combination you use to log in to U.S. Department of Education (ED) online systems.
 The FSA ID is your legal signature and shouldn’t be created or used by anyone other than you.
-You’ll need your Social Security number, full name, and date of birth.
+EVERYONE must create a FSA ID whether you have a social security number or not.
 You’ll use your FSA ID every year you fill out a Free Application for Federal Student Aid (FAFSA®) form and for the lifetime of your federal student loans.

 How can I apply for the Cal Grant?